Ada-Developers-Academy/core-unit-3/react-components/components.md

 ## This is a Recommendation

 The React library does not require or enforce any sort of folder structure, naming convention, or rule about how many files there should be in a project.
-This folder structure is a recommendation, and it should adapt to whatever best suits the situation.
+This folder structure is a recommendation, and we should adapt it to whatever best suits our particular situation.

 ### !end-callout